OpenTechSchool/html-css-beginners/extras/delete-restore-repo.md

 ## Lessons learned

 The interesting aspect learned from this exercise is that the remote repository is an exact copy of the local one.
-That means whenever you clone your repository to some other location and push the latest changes you are safe to loose your local copy.
+That means whenever you clone your repository to some other location and push the latest changes you are safe to lose your local copy.
 Sounds weird?
 No longer, I guess.
 You also learned how to inspect the remote repository using `git fetch` and `git log`.